Columbia (Arrow Lakes sternwheeler): Loss by fire

 On August 2, 1894 Columbia caught fire at a wood yard just north of the international border, at a point about six miles (10 km) south of Trail, British Columbia.
 It was believed that the fire was caused by a crewman falling asleep without extinguishing his pipe.
 No one was hurt, but Columbia was destroyed.
 Insurance paid for $15,000 but the economic cost to the company was still severe, because the mining and rail construction business in the area was booming and every vessel was working at full capacity.

 Salvage and replacement

-In a typical pattern of salvage, Columbia's engines were retrieved from the wreck and installed in the Kootenay Lake steamer Kokanee.
+In a typical pattern of salvage, Columbias engines were retrieved from the wreck and installed in the Kootenay Lake steamer Kokanee.
 On the Arrow Lakes, the Columbia and Kootenay Steam Navigation Company replaced Columbia with the Nakusp.